tkf/BenchmarkConfigSweeps.jl/README.md

 df = DataFrame(sweepresult)
 ```

-Note that the default table conversion is rather to DWIM-y in that it tries to
+Note that the default table conversion is rather too DWIM-y in that it tries to
 guess the meaning of `BenchmarkGroup` keys.
 For more information, see
 `BenchmarkConfigSweeps.flattable` for how it works.
 Use
 `BenchmarkConfigSweeps.simpletable` for programmatic processing.